-- (1) Each AOC holder shall establish a recurrent training program for all flight crew members in the AOC holders operations manual and shall have it approved by the Authority. - (2) Each flight crew member shall undergo recurrent training relevant to the type or variant of aircraft on which he or she is certified to operate and for the crew member position involved. - (3) Each AOC holder shall have all recurrent training conducted by suitably qualified personnel. - (4) Each AOC holder shall ensure that flight crew member recurrent ground training includes at least the following: - (a) General subjects - (i) Flight locating procedures - (ii) Principles and method for determining weight/balance and runway limitations - (iii) Meteorology to ensure practical knowledge of weather phenomena including the principles of frontal system, icing, fog, thunderstorms, windshear, and high altitude weather situations - (iv) ATC systems and phraseology - (v) Navigation and use of navigational aids - (vi) Normal and emergency communication procedures (vii) Visual cues before descent to MDA - (viii) Accident/incident and occurrence review - (ix) Other instructions necessary to ensure the pilot's competence. - (b) Aircraft systems and limitations - (i) Normal, abnormal, and emergency procedures - (ii) Aircraft performance characteristics - (iii) Engines and or propellers (iv) Major aircraft components - (iv) Major aircraft systems (i.e., flight controls, electric, hydraulic and other systems as appropriate) - (v) Ground icing and de-icing procedures and requirements - (c) Emergency equipment and drills - (d) Every 12 months- - (i) Location and use of all emergency and safety equipment carded on the aeroplane; - (ii) The location and use of all types of exits; - (iii) Actual donning of a lifejacket where fitted; - (iv) Actual donning of protective breathing equipment; and - (v) Actual handling of fire extinguishers. - (e) Every 3 years- - (i) Operation of all types of exits; - (ii) Demonstration of the method used to operate a slide, where fitted; and - (iii) Fire-fighting using equipment representative of that carried in the aeroplane on an actual or simulated fire;
+- (1) Each AOC holder shall establish a recurrent training program for all flight crew members in the AOC holders operations manual and shall have it approved by the Authority. - (2) Each flight crew member shall undergo recurrent training relevant to the type or variant of aircraft on which he or she is certified to operate and for the crew member position involved. - (3) Each AOC holder shall have all recurrent training conducted by suitably qualified personnel. - (4) Each AOC holder shall ensure that flight crew member recurrent ground training includes at least the following: - (a) General subjects - (i) Flight locating procedures - (ii) Principles and method for determining weight/balance and runway limitations - (iii) Meteorology to ensure practical knowledge of weather phenomena including the principles of frontal system, icing, fog, thunderstorms, wind shear, and high altitude weather situations - (iv) ATC systems and phraseology - (v) Navigation and use of navigational aids - (vi) Normal and emergency communication procedures - (vii) Visual cues before descent to MDA - (viii) Accident/incident and occurrence review - (ix) Other instructions necessary to ensure the pilot's competence. - (b) Aircraft systems and limitations - (i) Normal, abnormal, and emergency procedures - (ii) Aircraft performance characteristics - (iii) Engines and or propellers - (iv) Major aircraft systems (i.e., flight controls, electric, hydraulic and other systems as appropriate) - (v) Ground icing and de-icing procedures and requirements - (c) Emergency equipment and drills - (d) Every 12 months- - (i) Location and use of all emergency and safety equipment carded on the aeroplane; - (ii) The location and use of all types of exits; - (iii) Actual donning of a lifejacket where fitted; - (iv) Actual donning of protective breathing equipment; and - (v) Actual handling of fire extinguishers. - (e) Every 3 years- - (i) Operation of all types of exits; - (ii) Demonstration of the method used to operate a slide, where fitted; and